Certifications / Microsoft

 • Give your “Fly-In” animations a bit of extra polish.
 I particularly like adding a little bounce at the end!
 Apply the Fly-In animation effect to an object, and show the Animation Pane (on the Animation tab) from which you can choose Effect Options for the required item.

 • Want to have a bit of fun animating 3D models?
-Add one from the Insert ribbon tab, and then try out the animation effects available for it on the Animations tab.
-Is it just me or is this REALLY cool?!
+Add one from the Insert ribbon tab, then try the animation effects on the Animations tab.
+Is it just me, or is this cool?!

 • Press ALT+F5 to practice with Presenter View on a single monitor.

-• If you want to quickly duplicate a picture or shape in PowerPoint, select the item and press CTRL+D. If you then move the shape and press CTRL+D again as many times as you like.
+• If you want to duplicate a picture or shape in PowerPoint quickly, select the item and press CTRL+D. Then, move the shape and press CTRL+D again as many times as you like.

 • Press CTRL+M to insert a new slide of the same layout as the active slide.